7 Ways to Practice Being in the Present Moment

 At the very least, focusing on your senses will get you out of your head in the moment.
 At best you’ll gain a new tool to help you deal with your emotions and reactivity on an ongoing basis.
 Remember, once upon a time, when our lives really depended upon them, our senses alerted us to our environment and helped us to survive.
 In the process of evolution, our senses (and intuition) have taken a back seat to our very active mental lives.

-Get into Nature.
 Taking a walk in the park, in the woods, sitting by a stream, and gardening are simple ways to take a break from daily life (or if you can’t manage this during the week, perhaps on the weekend).
-Being immersed in Nature allows you to break the cycle of constantly thinking and interacting and allows you to enter into the flow of the natural world.
-Being in Nature is a handy reminder that life is cyclic, that things are constantly in flux and ever-changing.
+Being immersed in nature allows you to break the cycle of constantly thinking and interacting and allows you to enter into the flow of the natural world.
+Being in nature is a handy reminder that life is cyclic, that things are constantly in flux and ever-changing.
 Everything comes into being, lives a life, and dies.
 If only we could understand that this applies to the events of our life, as well as our thoughts and feelings.

 Uncertainty and change are part of the human condition.
 The more you practice acceptance of these, instead of trying to manipulate and control them, the better you’ll get at enjoying life as it unfolds.
 The same goes for your feelings.
 Accept your feelings as they are in any given moment without judgment.
 Feelings are frequently subject to change.
 Obviously, be responsible for your feelings but be respectful of them.
 Allow yourself to feel your feelings—don’t overthink them.

 Challenge Habitual Behavior